 - What is your go-to movie theater snack?
-When I was twelve years old, my dad taught me how to achieve the perfect movie-theater snack.
-Order Milk Duds and heavily buttered popcorn.
-Place a handful of popcorn and a Milk Dud in your mouth and voila!
+When I was twelve years old, my dad taught me how to achieve the perfect movie-theater snack: order Milk Duds and heavily buttered popcorn, place a handful of popcorn and a Milk Dud in your mouth, and voila!
 The Milk Dud melts and all you taste is chocolate-y, caramel-y, butter-y goodness.
 Good for the soul, maybe not so much for the body.

 - What was your best birthday?
 It’s a tie between my tenth birthday and my twenty-first birthday.
 Very different birthdays.
 For my eighth birthday, my mom hosted a pool party with all of my friends.
 We had water guns and a cannon-ball contest and a slip-n-slide.
-It was ten-year-old heaven.
+It was eight-year-old heaven.
 Some close family friends bought me my first diving tank (hot pink, of course) and my mom made a life-sized beach ball cake.
 It was amazing.
-For my twenty-first, we threw like three separate parties (or at least it felt like it!).
+For my twenty-first, we threw three separate parties (or at least it felt like it!).
 On the night of my birthday my best friends threw me a surprise picnic at Cascades Park, in Tallahassee, Florida.
 It was straight from Pinterest.
 They even blindfolded me on the drive over (now that wasn’t especially enjoyable, but the selfie we took was worth the confusion.).
 I had never experienced so many people wanting to truly celebrate me and show their love for me.
 I’m so grateful for them.

 - What is the last life-changing book you read?
 Ah, life-changing?
 For an avid reader like me, it’s hard to pin down the last life-changing book I read.
 Some novels that have stuck around my subconscious lately are Daisy Jones and the Six (Taylor Jenkins Reid), People We Meet on Vacation (Emily Henry), Circe (Madeline Miller), Normal People (Sally Rooney), Everything I Never Told You (Celeste Ng), and Where the Crawdads Sing (Delia Owens).
 But if I had to choose one, I would say The Anthropocene Reviewed by John Green has refreshed my outlook on life.
 Green writes several essays – or reviews – on humanity.
 He starts with random, pointless facts that will rattle in my brain forever and turns them into poetic and heartfelt lessons, all in a way only Green could manage.
 I strongly recommend this book to anyone who feels like the world has turned into a dark and ugly place, especially in the past two years.
 This book doesn’t change that, but it does make the good things shine a little brighter.

 I understand that this “Introduction to Me” article might have been one of the most chaotic things you have ever read.
 If you liked it despite the chaos, good.
 If you didn’t, even better.
-I think these little facts about people give a better look at the bigger picture of who they are.
-As if these seemingly meaningless questions are little pieces in the mosaic that is me.
+I think these little facts about people give a better look at the bigger picture of who they are, as if these seemingly meaningless questions are little pieces in the mosaic that is me.

 And the best thing is this: if you ask me these same questions in a couple of months, in a year, in a decade, the answers will most likely change.
 People are constantly changing, constantly reacting to their lives, and constantly shaping themselves to match what they have learned.
 It’s beautiful.
 It’s multifaceted, it’s freeing, and it’s beautiful.

 I’m writing this as a somewhat fresh twenty-one-year-old.
 I have more freckles this summer than I did the last.
 I have read more books and spent more hours scrolling on Tik-Tok.
-I’ve lost friends in the past year, but I have also gained some of the highest caliber.
+I’ve lost friends in the past year but I have also gained some of the highest caliber.
 I have sipped the most delicious coffee and seen the most beautiful rainbows.
-I’ve laughed more than I ever have, and I have also cried more, too.
+I’ve laughed more than I ever have, and I have cried more, too.